AnyDSL/half/README.txt

   - Hash functor 'std::hash' from <functional> (enabled for VC++ 2010, libstdc++ 4.3, libc++ and newer, overridable with 'HALF_ENABLE_CPP11_HASH').

-The library has been tested successfully with Visual C++ 2005-2015, gcc 4.4-4.8 and clang 3.1.
+The library has been tested successfully with Visual C++ 2005-2015, gcc 4-8 and clang 3-8 on 32- and 64-bit x86 systems.
 Please contact me if you have any problems, suggestions or even just success testing it on other platforms.

 DOCUMENTATION